Plots

 • Opportunities: Attractive location, development potential, tax advantages.

-An essential aspect of land price negotiation is understanding the legal and tax framework.
+An essential aspect of property price negotiation is understanding the legal and tax frameworks.
 The inheritance tax, capital gains tax, and property transfer tax play a crucial role in determining the actual profit from the sale.
 The land register and relevant documents such as the certificate of inheritance are also of great importance.
-Consulting the land register can be very helpful here.
+A look at the land register can be very helpful here.

 Importance of taxes

-The inheritance tax is levied on the value of the inherited property, with allowances and tax rates varying depending on the degree of relationship.
-The capital gains tax is incurred if the property is sold within ten years of acquisition by the decedent.
-The property transfer tax is due when the property is sold.
-It is advisable to seek early advice from a tax consultant to optimise the tax implications.
+The inheritance tax is levied on the value of the inherited property, with allowances and tax rates varying depending on the degree of kinship.
+The capital gains tax applies if the property is sold within ten years of the testator's acquisition.
+The property transfer tax becomes due upon the sale of the property.
+It is advisable to seek early advice from a tax advisor to optimise the tax implications.

-A thorough preparation is paramount for successful property price negotiations.
-This includes professional valuation and the compilation of all relevant documents.
-This is the only way to realistically assess the value of your property and strengthen your negotiating position.
+Solid preparation is crucial for successful property price negotiation.
+This includes professional valuation and compiling all relevant documents.
+Only then can you realistically assess the value of your property and strengthen your negotiating position.

-A market value appraisal is a solid basis for property price negotiations.
-It is prepared by an independent real estate expert and considers all value-relevant factors such as location, size, condition, and development potential of the property.
-There are various methods for determining the market value, including the comparative value, income value, and cost value methods.
+A market value appraisal is a sound basis for property price negotiation.
+It is prepared by an independent real estate expert and takes into account all value-related factors such as location, size, condition, and development potential of the property.
+There are various methods for determining market value, including comparative value, income value, and intrinsic value approaches.
 The choice of method depends on the type of property and the available data.
 A market value appraisal can help you achieve the optimal price.

 The Role of the Real Estate Expert

-An independent real estate expert has the necessary expertise and experience to objectively and market-appropriately determine the market value of a property.
-He takes all relevant factors into account and prepares a detailed report that serves as a basis for property price negotiations.
-The costs of such an appraisal are well invested, as it helps you achieve the best possible price and avoid legal disputes.
+An independent real estate expert has the necessary expertise and experience to objectively and accurately determine the market value of a property.
+He considers all relevant factors and prepares a detailed report that serves as the basis for property price negotiation.
+The costs for such a report are well invested as it helps you achieve the best possible price and avoid legal disputes.

-Compilation of Relevant Documents: Land Register Extract, Certificate of Inheritance, etc.
+Compiling Relevant Documents: Land Register Excerpt, Certificate of Inheritance, etc.

-In addition to the market value appraisal, other documents are important for property price negotiations.
-These include the land register extract, the certificate of inheritance, building plans, site plans, and any rental agreements.
-Complete and up-to-date documents are essential to accelerate the sales process and avoid delays.
-The land register extract provides information on ownership details and any encumbrances on the property.
+In addition to the market value appraisal, other documents are important for property price negotiation.
+These include the land register excerpt, the certificate of inheritance, building plans, site plans, and any rental agreements.
+Complete and up-to-date documentation is essential to expedite the sale process and avoid delays.
+The land register excerpt provides information about ownership and any encumbrances on the property.

 Need for Complete Documentation

-Incomplete or outdated documents can significantly delay the sales process and, in the worst case, even cause it to fail.
-Therefore, ensure you compile all relevant documents in good time and check for their currency.
-If necessary, you can request missing documents from the land registry, building authority, or probate court.
+Incomplete or outdated documentation can significantly delay the sales process and, in the worst case, even lead to failure.
+Therefore, ensure you assemble all relevant documents in good time and check for currency.
+If necessary, you can apply for missing documents at the land registry, building authority, or probate court.
 Careful documentation is also crucial for the tax treatment of the sale.

-The tax aspects are a central part of the property price negotiation in the event of inheritance.
-The speculative tax, inheritance tax, and property transfer tax can significantly reduce the profit from the sale.
-Therefore, it is important to address the tax framework early and develop optimisation strategies.
+Tax aspects are a central part of the real estate price negotiation in the case of inheritance.
+The speculation tax, inheritance tax and property acquisition tax can significantly reduce the profit from the sale.
+Therefore, it is important to address the tax framework conditions early on and develop optimisation strategies.

-The speculative tax applies if the property is sold within ten years of acquisition by the testator.
-The deadline starts from the acquisition date of the testator, not the date of inheritance.
-However, there are exceptions to this rule, such as if the property was used personally in the last three years before the sale.
-The calculation of the speculative tax is based on the capital gain, i.e., the difference between the selling price and the acquisition cost of the testator.
-It is advisable to prove all relevant costs such as notary and land registry fees as well as modernisation costs to reduce the capital gain.
-Information about the speculative tax is important for negotiation.
+The speculation tax is applied if the property is sold within ten years of its acquisition by the testator.
+The period begins with the acquisition date of the testator, not the date of inheritance.
+However, there are exceptions to this rule, such as if the property was self-used in the three years preceding the sale.
+The calculation of the speculation tax is based on the capital gain, i.e., the difference between the sale price and the acquisition costs of the testator.
+It is advisable to demonstrate all relevant costs, such as notary and land registry fees, as well as modernisation costs, to reduce the capital gain.
+Information about the speculation tax is crucial for the negotiation.

-When calculating the speculative tax, allowances and exceptions can be claimed.
-For example, there is an allowance for capital gains that can be utilised anew every ten years.
-Additionally, there are exceptions for the sale of owner-occupied property.
-It is important to know and optimally use these allowances and exceptions to minimise the tax burden.
+When calculating the speculation tax, allowances and exceptions can be claimed.
+For example, there is an allowance for capital gains that can be used anew every ten years.
+Furthermore, there are exceptions for the sale of owner-occupied residential property.
+It is essential to be aware of these allowances and exceptions and to utilise them optimally to minimise the tax burden.
 Early consultation with a tax advisor can provide valuable support here.

 Inheritance Tax: Valuation of the Property and Tax Optimisation

 The inheritance tax is levied on the value of the inherited property.
-The amount of tax depends on the degree of relationship to the testator and the value of the estate.
-However, there are also allowances here, which vary depending on the degree of relationship.
-To optimise the inheritance tax, it is important to realistically value the property's worth.
-An independent market value appraisal can help avoid an excessively high valuation by the tax office.
+The amount of tax depends on the degree of kinship with the testator and the value of the estate.
+However, there are also allowances here that vary depending on the degree of kinship.
+To optimise the inheritance tax, it is important to realistically assess the value of the property.
+An independent market value appraisal can help to avoid an overvaluation by the tax office.

-There are various strategies to minimise the inheritance tax burden.
-This includes, for example, the transfer of assets to children or grandchildren as gifts.
-The formation of a family company can also provide tax advantages.
-Another option is the utilisation of usufruct rights to reduce the property's value.
-It is advisable to consult with a tax advisor early to develop the optimum strategy for your individual situation.
+There are various strategies to minimise the inheritance tax liability.
+This includes, for example, transferring assets to children or grandchildren in the form of gifts.
+Setting up a family company can also offer tax advantages.
+Another option is to use usufruct rights to reduce the value of the property.
+It is advisable to seek advice from a tax advisor early on to develop the optimal strategy for your individual situation.

-Property Transfer Tax: Due Date and Peculiarities in the Event of Inheritance
+Property Acquisition Tax: Due Date and Particularities in the Case of Inheritance

-The property transfer tax is due when purchasing a property.
-In the event of inheritance, however, there is a peculiarity: the property transfer tax is waived if the property is sold directly by the heirs.
-However, if the property is first transferred to an heir community and then sold by this community, the property transfer tax becomes due.
-It is therefore important to plan the order of transactions carefully to avoid unnecessary tax burdens.
+The property acquisition tax is due when purchasing a property.
+In the case of inheritance, however, there is a particularity: the property acquisition tax is waived if the property is sold directly by the heirs.
+However, if the property is first transferred to an heir community and then sold by the heir community, the property acquisition tax applies.
+It is therefore important to carefully plan the order of transactions to avoid unnecessary tax burdens.

-The actual property price negotiation requires skill and good preparation.
-It’s important to define your own goals, establish limits, and apply the right negotiation tactics.
+The actual land price negotiation requires skill and good preparation.
+It's important to define your goals, establish the range for negotiation, and apply the right negotiation tactics.
 The role of the estate agent should also be considered in this process.

-Choosing the right negotiation strategy: define goals and set limits
+Selecting the right negotiation strategy: Defining goals and setting boundaries

-Before you enter into the property price negotiation, you should set clear goals for yourself.
-What is the minimum price you wish to achieve?
+Before you enter into land price negotiation, you should set clear goals.
+What is the minimum price you want to achieve?
 What concessions are you willing to make?
-It’s important to develop realistic price expectations based on the market value assessment and current market conditions.
-Establish a baseline below which you would not sell the property.
-This preparation helps you to approach the negotiation with confidence and a focus on your objectives.
+It's essential to develop realistic price expectations based on the market value appraisal and current market conditions.
+Set a bottom line below which you wouldn’t sell the land.
+This preparation will help you negotiate confidently and with purpose.

 Developing realistic price expectations

-Do not overestimate the value of your property; instead, align your expectations with current market prices and the results of the market value assessment.
-Also, consider any potential defects or liabilities that could decrease the price.
-A realistic price expectation is the foundation of a successful property price negotiation.
-You should also be aware of the costs involved in selling the property.
+Do not overestimate the value of your land; instead, align with current market prices and the outcomes of the market value appraisal.
+Also, consider any defects or encumbrances on the land that might reduce its value.
+A realistic price expectation is the cornerstone for successful land price negotiation.
+You should also be aware of the costs involved in selling land.

-In the property price negotiation, it is important to present compelling arguments that underpin the value of your property.
-Refer to the market value assessment, the location of the property, development potential, and any special features.
-Be prepared to make concessions, but only up to your baseline.
-Pay attention to the psychological aspects of the negotiation and strive to create a positive and trusting atmosphere.
-Always remain factual and professional, even if the other party tries to lower the price.
+In land price negotiation, it's crucial to present compelling arguments that support the value of your land.
+Refer to the market value appraisal, the location of the property, development potential, and any unique features.
+Be prepared to make concessions, but only up to your bottom line.
+Pay attention to the psychological aspects of negotiation and aim to create a positive and trusting atmosphere.
+Remain factual and professional, even if the other party attempts to lower the price.

-Be prepared for objections and attempts to undercut the price.
-Counter your counterpart's arguments with facts and assessments.
-Show that you know the value of your property and are not willing to sell it below value.
-Remain persistent but fair.
-If you feel that the negotiation is hitting a deadlock, you can take a break or suggest a compromise.
+Be prepared for objections and attempts to push the price down.
+Counter your counterpart’s arguments with facts and appraisals.
+Show that you know the value of your land and are unwilling to sell it below worth.
+Stay persistent, yet fair.
+If you feel that negotiations are reaching an impasse, you can take a break or suggest a compromise.

 The role of the estate agent and their support in the negotiation process

-A competent estate agent can provide valuable support in the property price negotiation.
-They know the market, have negotiation skills, and can act as an intermediary between you and the buyer.
+An experienced estate agent can provide valuable support during land price negotiation.
+They know the market, possess negotiation skills, and can act as an intermediary between you and the buyer.
 Choose an estate agent with experience in selling inherited properties and seek their advice.
-The estate agent can also assist you in creating the property details, conducting viewings, and handling the sale process.
+The estate agent can also assist with creating the property listing, conducting viewings, and handling the sale process.

-In the context of negotiating property prices in inheritance cases, there are several pitfalls to avoid.
+In negotiations over property prices in cases of inheritance, there are several pitfalls to avoid.
 These include underestimating the importance of preparation, emotional attachments, and communication issues within the group of heirs.

 Underestimating the Importance of Preparation

-A lack of valuation and documentation, as well as insufficient knowledge of tax implications, can negatively affect the negotiation of property prices.
-Therefore, ensure that you make all necessary preparations before entering negotiations.
-Have the value of your property professionally appraised, gather all relevant documents, and inform yourself about the tax framework.
-Only in this way can you achieve the best possible price and avoid legal disputes.
+A lack of valuation and documentation as well as insufficient knowledge of the tax implications can negatively impact the property price negotiation.
+Therefore, ensure you make all necessary preparations before entering the negotiation.
+Have your property's value professionally assessed, gather all relevant documents, and inform yourself about the tax framework.
+Only by doing this can you achieve the best possible price and avoid legal disputes.

 The tax implications of selling an inherited property can be significant.
-Therefore, inform yourself early on about speculation tax, inheritance tax, and property acquisition tax, and seek advice from a tax advisor.
-A lack of knowledge of tax implications can result in having to remit a portion of your profits to the tax office.
+So, inform yourself early on about capital gains tax, inheritance tax, and property transfer tax and seek advice from a tax advisor.
+A lack of knowledge of the tax implications may result in having to pay part of your profit to the tax office.

 Emotional Attachment and Unrealistic Price Expectations

 An emotional attachment to the property can lead to unrealistic price expectations.
-Try to objectively assess the property and align with current market prices.
-Do not let emotions guide you, but rather facts and appraisals.
-Professional advice can help you develop a realistic price expectation and keep your emotions in check.
+Try to assess the property objectively and base it on current market prices.
+Don't let your emotions guide you, but rather facts and appraisals.
+Professional advice can help you develop a realistic price expectation and manage your emotions.

 Try to view the property from the perspective of a potential buyer.
-What are the advantages and disadvantages of the property?
+What are the property’s advantages and disadvantages?
 What defects or encumbrances exist?
 What development opportunities does the property offer?
-An objective evaluation will help you develop a realistic price expectation and strengthen your negotiating position.
+An objective assessment helps you develop a realistic price expectation and strengthen your negotiating position.

 Communication Issues within the Group of Heirs

-When multiple heirs are involved, communication issues and differing interests can arise.
-It is important to strive for a consensual decision-making process and to consider the interests of all heirs.
-A notarized power of attorney can simplify the process, especially if one of the heirs is unavailable.
-Open and honest communication is key to successful negotiation of property prices within the group of heirs.
+When there are multiple heirs, communication issues and differing interests can arise.
+It is important to strive for a consensual decision-making process and consider the interests of all heirs.
+A notarised power of attorney can simplify the process, especially if one of the heirs is unavailable.
+Open and honest communication is key to a successful property price negotiation within the group of heirs.

 Explore Alternatives: Use Partial Sale and Usufruct